 In the 2016-17 school year, 100% of the male educators of color in the Profound Gentlemen network returned back into the field of education.

-Teach for America-Charlotte works to meet CMS’ continued need for diverse, outstanding talent.
+Teach for America-Charlotte works to fulfill Charlotte’s urgent need for educators by finding, developing, and supporting a diverse network of leaders who expand opportunity for children.
 Research at the state and county level has found that teachers recruited and trained by TFA are the most effective in the state.

 The Beginning Teacher Network (BTN) was launched to address teacher shortages in NC, and it supports early-career teachers who meet regularly to improve their classroom practice, network, and learn about state and local education policy.